DrLex0/print3D-FlexiRex/README.md

 ### Notice to anyone wanting to sell this

+Please read the following before trying to contact me.
+Most likely the answer to any question you have, is in here.
+Avoiding to ask questions that have already been answered, will save time both from your and my part.

 This model is released under a *Creative Commons - Attribution - Share Alike* license.
 The details can be [found on the CC website](https://creativecommons.org/licenses/by-sa/4.0/) but in a nutshell it means you are pretty much free to do anything with it including selling prints **if you comply with the following conditions:**

 * **‘Attribution’** means you must always provide a visible reference to the origin of the model both on the webpage where you sell the model, and inside the packaging of the actual physical product.
 A link to the GitHub repository or even just “print3D-FlexiRex by DrLex0 on GitHub” suffices.
 You should also, and perhaps in the first place, refer to the original model from [Kirbs (thing:1759297)](https://www.thingiverse.com/thing:1759297).
 A ready-to-print attribution card is included with the downloadable files for this model in PDF format.
 I don't care how the attribution message is formatted as long as there is no possibility that anyone could believe you are the author of the model because you are selling it. ***This is a very easy requirement*** that doesn't incur any extra cost except a minute of your time.
 You *do not* need to share any profits¹.
 If you skip this tiny simple effort and catch enough attention, it might end up costing much more than you gained from it.